dell/OpenManage-Enterprise/docs/API.md

 Script to create a new network with VLAN

 #### Description
-This script exercises the OME REST API to create a new network A network consists of a Minimum and Maximum VLAN ID to create a range Set Minimum and Maximum to the same value to a single VLAN
+This script uses the OME REST API to create a new network A network consists of a Minimum and Maximum VLAN ID to create a range Set Minimum and Maximum to the same value to a single VLAN